jebucaro/website-jonathanbucaro/content/blog/2025/create-knowledge-graph-from-text-with-gemini/index.md

 title: 'Create a Knowledge Graph From Text With Gemini'
 date: 2025-10-06T19:59:11-06:00
 image: 'images/cover.webp'
-tags: [python, streamlit, gemini]
+tags: [python, streamlit, gemini, ai-tools]
 draft: false
 description: "Learn how to build a knowledge graph extraction system using Google's Gemini AI.
-Transform unstructured text into visual, connected knowledge networks with Python and Streamlit, understanding the core architecture without heavy frameworks"
+Transform unstructured text into visual, connected knowledge networks with Python and Streamlit"
 ---

 About four months ago, I discovered Thu Vu's video on extracting knowledge graphs from text using GPT-4.
 The concept was transformative, watching minimal code convert unstructured meeting transcriptions and podcast content into visual structured knowledge networks that made complex information instantly clearer.

 Think of knowledge graphs as a way to represent information the way your brain naturally organizes it, through connections and relationships.
 Instead of reading through pages of text to understand how concepts relate, you see a visual map where everything is connected.

-> "The structure of the world is not made of atoms, but of connections".
+> "from seeing the world as a machine to understanding it as a network".
 >
-> Fritjof Capra
+> <a href="https://ourpermaculturelife.com/episode-7-systems-view-fritjof-capra/" target="_blank" rel="nofollow">Fritjof Capra</a>

 This principle applies perfectly to knowledge management.
 Understanding information isn't about memorizing facts, it's about seeing how they connect.